Alishmanz/my_Excelent_repo/README.md

   • Extract nous phrasesjhl
   • Top words & n-grams (stopword-aware)
   • Spellcheck suggestions for suspiciousd word space
-  • Pick most positive/negative/key sentences
+  • Pick mostn positive/negative/key sentences
   • Analyze a single text, a file, or an entire folder of .txt/
   • Output pretty text or JSON (for pipelines/CI)